Voltstro/VoltProjects/README.md

 ```

 > [!NOTE]
-> Do not use this passwords in a production environment!
+> Do not use this password in a production environment!
 If your dumb enough to not realize this, then you should definitely not be hosting a production instance.

 ### Azure Blob Storage